-BILINGUAL/BICULTURAL EDUCATION - Advanced Certificate (CERT-BILG-EX)
+BILINGUAL/BICULTURAL EDUCATION - Advanced Certificate (CERT-BILG-EX) - in person | (CERT-BLDG-EX) - online

-Certificate
+• Certificate

 For a complete listing of degree requirements, please continue on to this program's "Degrees" section in this document

 Master of Arts

 All courses of study require three core foundational courses and a bilingual inquiry course.
 M.A. programs require an integrative project.
 The teaching strands with Bilingual/Bicultural Studies and the courses of study programs leading to NY State certification require a practicum or student teaching experience.
 Students are strongly urged to consult with an academic advisor on all degree requirements.